ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.77.52 (14th October 2022) =
+* Fixed: Duplicate canonical URL when AIOSEO Pro is active. #5320
+* Fixed: Youtube embedded videos via elementor is not displaying in the AMP version #5322
+* Fixed: Slide Anything image src not loading properly. #5315
+* Fixed: PHP Warning Attempt to read property "post_type" on null #5323
+* Fixed: While adding the multiple Webstories  on the website page, the image is not showing of the web stories the AMP Pages. #5301
+* Fixed: Author names are not shown in AMP when the Co-Authors Plus plugin is activated #5319

 = 1.0.77.51 (9th September 2022) =
 * Fixed: Infinite scroll doesn't work with custom post type. #5309